e-kwsm/nwchem-wiki/GW.md

 ### EVGW and EVGW0

-The `EVGW` keyword trigger the partial self-consistnet ev*GW* approach, where both the Green's function *G* and the screened Coulomb *W* are updated by using the quasiparticle energies from the previous step in their construction.
+The `EVGW` keyword trigger the partial self-consistent ev*GW* approach, where both the Green's function *G* and the screened Coulomb *W* are updated by using the quasiparticle energies from the previous step in their construction.